builderz-io/v-alpha/INSTALL.md

-# Installing V Alpha 2
+# Installing V Alpha 2 - Running it locally

+## Content

+Prerequisites
+- Node.js
+- MongoDB
+- Truffle

+Installing the App
+- MongoDB Entity Store
+- Web Interface

+Adding Content
+- Manual Content
+- Demo Content

+Using the Smart Contract
+- Starting Truffle and Deploy
+- Adding Truffle to MetaMask
+- Changing V Core Settings to EVM
+- Using Addresses

 ## Prerequisites

-### You need node.js installed and running
+### You need Node.js installed and running

-Running the MongoDB Entity Store and serving the Web Interface with a simple Express server requires Node.js
+Serving the Web Interface locally requires a simple Express server with Node.js.
+Node is also required when running the MongoDB Entity Store locally.

 ```
 https://nodejs.org/en/